Popiah: Taiwanese

 The stuffing itself is quite diverse among different places.
 The basic stuffing includes vegetables that grow in spring, meat and thinly shredded omelette.
 In some places, they also add noodles, Chinese sausages, stewed vegetables instead of blanched ones, tofu, seafood, sticky rice, and so on.

 Furthermore, the way of cooking the stuffing is very different as well.
-In northern Taiwan, the stuffing is flavoured, stir-fired, sometimes it goes with peanut powder, and the sauce is salty.
+In northern Taiwan, the stuffing is flavoured, stir-fried, sometimes it goes with peanut powder, and the sauce is salty.
 In southern Taiwan, the popiah stuffing is water blanched without additional seasoning, and flavoured primarily with sugar and peanut powder.
 For people who live in southern Taiwan, the addition of sufficient sugar is key for popiah.
 Moreover, some people like to heat or steam the spring roll again after it is made.

 Some food stalls serve popiah filled with ice cream.
-This is a sweet and savory treat - the ice cream is commonly pineapple, peanut and taro flavored, or these three flavors swirled together.
+This is a sweet and savory food item - the ice cream is commonly pineapple, peanut and taro flavored, or these three flavors swirled together.
 The vendor will have a giant block of peanut candy nearby.
-They will shave this in front of you to create a bed of peanut shavings on the popiah skin.
+They will shave this in front of people to create a bed of peanut shavings on the popiah skin.
 Then the three scoops of ice cream are placed on the bed.
-It is customary to add a piece of cilantro before the whole thing is wrapped up and handed to you.
-Some people have dubbed it an ice-cream burrito.
+It is customary to add a piece of cilantro before the whole thing is wrapped up and handed out.
+Some people have dubbed it an "ice-cream burrito".